-- When untwisting and coming to the original posture, inhale slowly and deeply.
+- When untwisting and reverting to the original posture, inhale slowly and deeply.

-- It helps in the agility of the spine.
+- Helps in the agility of the spine.

-- It restores the natural alignment of the spine.
+- Restoration of the natural alignment of the spine.

-- The asana releases the lower back muscles and provides relief from lower back pain.
+- Releases the lower back muscles and provides relief from lower back pain.

-- It aids you to maintain normal rotation of your spinal cord.
+- Aids in maintaining normal rotation of your spinal cord.

-- This yoga posture helps calm the mind.
+- The Ardha Matsyendrasana Yoga posture helps calm the mind.
 As a result, you feel de-stressed and can sleep better.

-- It also regulates your digestive system, thus improving your digestion.
+- Regulates your digestive system, thus improving digestion.

-- It gives your inner thighs the stretch they need.
+- Gives your inner thighs the stretch it needs.

 - Make sure your back is passive so that you can reap the maximum benefits out of this yoga asana.

-- You should twist your spine according to its flexibility.
+- While following the ardha matsyendrasana procedure you must make sure to understand your body.
+Twist your spine according to its flexibility.
 Your body knows what is best for you.
 Make sure you are listening.